MistaVikz/GHG-Pro/README.md

 To run the GHG Risk Evaluation project, navigate to the main directory and execute the project_risk.py file using Python: python project_risk.py

 This will read in the data and perform the analysis.
 By default, it will look for an Excel file named GHG_Data.xlsx in the data directory.
-However, you can specify the input file format as either 'excel' or 'csv' by passing an optional command line argument, like this: python project_risk.py -i csv
+However, you can specify the input file format as either 'excel', 'csv', or 'tsv' by passing an optional command line argument, like this: python project_risk.py -i csv

 If you choose 'csv', the script will instead look for three separate CSV files named GHG_Data.csv, Default_Rates.csv, and Recovery_Potential.csv in the data directory.
+If you choose 'tsv', the script will look for three separate TSV files named GHG_Data.tsv, Default_Rates.tsv, and Recovery_Potential.tsv in the data directory.

+You can also control whether the console output is displayed or not by using the -d option.
+To display the console output, use -d on: python project_risk.py -d on

+To hide the console output, use -d off: python project_risk.py -d off

+By default, the console output is displayed.

 If you want to generate sample data for testing purposes, you can use the generate_project_risk_data.py script located in the scripts directory.
 To generate sample data, run the following command: python scripts/generate_project_risk_data.py